OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-04.md

 ## Micah 4:12

-> But they do not know the intentions of the Lord,
+> But they do not know the mind of the Lord,
 > And they do not understand His purpose;
-> For He has brought them together like sheaves to the threshing floor.
+> For He has gathered them together like sheaves to the threshing floor.

 ## Micah 4:13